-Another important category of literature related to us is about mechanism design with limited commitment. \cite{wu2023eliciting} examine the implementation problem in general outcome-contingent settings, which is a more generalized context than ours. \cite{bester2001contracting} show that the revelation principle fails to hold in a limited commitment environment, where the principal cannot fully commit to the outcome induced by the mechanism. \cite{doval2022mechanism} provide the general revelation principle for limited commitment mechanism design.
+Another important category of related work is mechanism design with limited commitment. \cite{wu2023eliciting} examines implementation in general outcome-contingent settings, which is more general than ours. \cite{bester2001contracting} show that the revelation principle can fail in limited-commitment environments, where the principal cannot fully commit to the outcome induced by the mechanism. \cite{doval2022mechanism} provide a general revelation principle for limited-commitment mechanism design.
 However, they require randomization over the mechanism-design part given the information realization.
 In our revelation principle, we further show that the money-burning part can be deterministic given the information realization.